jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 without pressing down on the middle strings at all.
-Don't use the thumb as a fulcrum to lever the fingers down like a crowbar (which works at first, but eventually causes pain and can aggravate basal joint arthritis).
+Don't use the thumb as a fulcrum to lever the fingers down like a crowbar (which works at first, but can eventually cause pain and aggravate basal joint arthritis).
 Instead, pinch the fingers and thumb together.
 Whatever the approach,
 it absolutely *must not hurt*.